notaryproject/specifications/specs/trust-store-trust-policy.md

  Sufficient and necessary conditions to trigger timestamp countersignature verification:
   - At least one certificate in the signing certificate chain has expired at the time of verification.
   - The signing scheme is [`notary.x509`](./signing-scheme.md/#notaryx509).
-  - The unsigned attribute `Timestamp Signature` is present.
+  - The unsigned attribute `Timestamp Signature` is present in the signature envelope.
   - The `authenticTimestamp` under `signatureVerification` of trust policy is NOT marked as `skip`.
-  - The `timestampVerification` of trust policy is NOT present (default values are used in this case) or the `level` field is set to `strict`.
+  - `level` under `timestampVerification` of trust policy is set to `strict` or `timestampVerification` is not present, default values are used in this case.

  Timestamp countersignature verification is a multi step process performs the following validations
   - integrity (timestamp token is unaltered, countersignature is not corrupted)